s-victor/TinyPedal/docs/customization.md

 Set radius for front and rear wheels, which is used to calculate tyre slip ratio.
 Manual editing is not required, as this value will be automatically calculated based on a special algorithm after player has completed a full lap, and will be auto-saved to `config.json` file.

     minimum_speed
-Set minimum speed threshold before APP can record wheel radius samples, default value is `16.5` (m/s),
+Set minimum speed threshold before APP records and calculates wheel radius samples.
+Default value is `16.5` (m/s),

     minimum_samples
-Set minimum number of radius samples that required for calculating average wheel radius, default value is `400`.
+Set minimum number of radius samples that required for calculating average wheel radius.
+Default value is `400`.
+Minimum value is limited to `100`.

 ## Pedal